Creuna-Oslo/prop-types-csharp/README.md

 **match**: `Array` of `String | RegExp` = `[/\.jsx$/]`

 A file is included if its path matches any of the matching patterns (unless it matches an exclude pattern).
 Default is replaced when setting this.

-**namespace**: `String`

-If supplied, all generated classes will be wrapped in this namespace.

-**parser**: `Function` = Javascript parser
-What input language to parse.
-Javascript and typescript parsers are exported from the main library.
-See config example above.

 **path**: `String`